 Today, Liu is free.
 But thousands of women across the country are still hidden in sexual slavery.

 Demand for our services is increasing, and for the fourth year in a row, we’ve had to turn away clients who need our help.

-By making a year-end gift today, you can ensure that more victims of sexual slavery are helped in 2018 and more stories are brought to light.
+By making a gift today, you can ensure that more victims of sexual slavery are helped and more stories are brought to light.